torsten-simon/skohub-vocabs/README.md

 For this to work a workflow file `.github/workflows/main.yml` was created, which will automatically deploy the `public`-dir to the `gh-pages`-branch.
 First it gets the vocabulary with a `git clone`, e.g. from a GitHub-repo like <https://github.com/sroertgen/oer-metadata-hub-vocab> and puts it to a `data` folder.
 Then it spins up the docker image and bind mounts just like mentioned above.
 It builds the public dir and afterward its deployed using another GitHub action.

-In order for this to work you have to adjust the `.env.production`-file and set `BASEURL` to the repo name you want to serve your site from, e.g. `BASEURL=/skohub-vocabs` or maybe your vocab-repo so it always has the newest vocabs to display.
+In order for this to work you have to add `BASEURL` to the `.env`-file and add the name you want to serve your site from, e.g. `BASEURL=/your-repo-name` or maybe your vocab-repo so it always has the newest vocabs to display.
+You also have to adjust your `gatsby-config.js`-file and add the following:

+    pathPrefix: ``,
+    assetPrefix: `/your-repo-name`,

 ## Set up